reverbdotcom/prestashop/README.md

 ### 1. Ensure your products have unique SKUs
 ### 2. Map your product categories

 The Reverb module allows you to select your product category and associate it with a Reverb category.
-You must go to the Reverb module configuration and the Product type mapping tab.
+You can find this in the Reverb module configuration within the Product type mapping tab.

 ### 3. Set up your products

-So that your product catalog or certain products are visible on the Reverb.com, you must complete the information required to edit your product.
-It presupposes to go on Catalog > Products > edit your product.
-If you are on PrestaShop 1.6 then you have to edit the Reverb tab.
-Otherwise you are on PrestaShop 1.7, so go to the Module Options tab > Select the Reverb module
+You can edit your products and activate product sync by editing an individual product (Catalog -> Product Settings -> Click on a product) and going to the Modules tab.
+Then, click on the Configure button for Reverb to access the product information that will be sent to Reverb.
+Ensure that the syncronization is activated, and fill in any applicable product information here.

 ## Setup CRON

 CRON Tasks is a program that allows users of Unix systems to automatically run scripts, commands, or software at a specified date and time or in a pre-defined cycle.
+The CRON allows you to set an automatic sync between PrestaShop and Reverb, so that you don't have to manually bulk-sync your products.

-Go to the administrative panel of your hosting in order to learn how to set up the ordering of your CRON, otherwise get closer to your host.
+Go to the administrative panel of your hosting in order to learn how to set up the ordering of your CRON, otherwise you may have to ask your host how to setup

 The following cron Tasks must be configured: